 Subject Terms: Arab Israeli conflict, European unification, foreign affairs, foreign aid, foreign policy, government spending, immigration policy, international relations, leadership, military intervention, NAFTA, national elites, national interests, policy making, public approval, public opinion, trade policy

 Geographic Coverage: United States

-Universe: Part 1: All people in positions of leadership in government, academia, business and labor, the media, religious institutions, special interest groups, and private foreign policy organizations.
-Part 2: Adults, aged 18 years and older, living in the United States, except those persons in institutions such as prisons or hospitals.
+Universe: DS1: All persons in positions of leadership in the government, academia, business and labor, the media, religious institutions, special interest groups, and private foreign policy organizations.
+DS2: Adults, aged 18 years and older, living in the United States, except those persons in institutions such as prisons or hospitals.

 Data Types: survey data

 Sample: DS1: The opinion leaders sample was designed to replicate elite samples used in previous years.
 For a detailed description of the subsamples, please see the "Survey Introduction and Methodology" section of the "Original ICPSR Codebook, 1996 Release".
 DS2: National probability sample stratified by size of community and then by geographic region.

 Weight: "DS2: General Population Data" includes the variable WEIGHT that must be used in any analysis.
 This variable is designed to bring the demographic characteristics of the sample into alignment with the estimates of the demographic characteristics of the general population, taken from the Bureau of the Census Current Population Survey from March 1988.

 Mode of Data Collection: face-to-face interview, telephone interview

 Extent of Processing: ICPSR data undergo a confidentiality review and are altered when necessary to limit the risk of disclosure.
 ICPSR also routinely creates ready-to-go data files along with setups in the major statistical software formats as well as standard codebooks to accompany the data.
 In addition to these procedures, ICPSR performed the following processing steps for this data collection: